Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 Reading and replying to emails takes up a significant part of the day!

 Plus, that tempting urge to peek at your emails every hour can really add to your stress.
-Managing emails often feels overwhelming and can slow down your productivity, making the day even tougher.
+Managing emails can feel overwhelming and slow your productivity, making the day even more challenging.

 The good news is that there are plenty of hacks and techniques to help you better manage your inbox.